Langevin diffusions on the torus: estimation and applications: Estimation for toroidal diffusions

 \subsubsection{Remarks on the discretization schemes}

-The CN and Do schemes are tailored solutions for solving \eqref{eq:pde} that exploit the particular PDE structure.
+The Crank--Nicolson and Douglas schemes are tailored solutions for solving \eqref{eq:pde} that exploit the particular PDE structure.
 It is worth to note that, among other methods, a well-known approach to solve PDEs is the \textit{method of lines}.
 This method is prone to create stiff systems, which need to be handled properly by a meta-solver that chooses between stiff and non-stiff solvers (e.g., the \texttt{lsoda} implementation in \cite{Soetaert2012}).
 Not surprisingly, in our application we found that the efficiency and reliability of the tailored solutions were superior to the latter, much more general, meta-solver. \\

 Some theoretical remarks about the schemes employed are given as follows.
-The CN scheme is \textit{conservative} (hence the Do scheme is too), which can be easily seen from \eqref{eq:tri}: using the periodicity, $\sum_{i=1}^{M_x}u^{n+1}_i=\sum_{i=1}^{M_x}u^n_i$.
+The Crank--Nicolson scheme is \textit{conservative} (hence the Douglas scheme is too), which can be easily seen from the periodic tridiagonal system.
 It is also second-order consistent in time and space (with the discretization used), with the appealing property of being \textit{unconditionally stable} with respect to $\Delta t$.
-The Do scheme is first-order consistent and unconditionally stable when applied to two-dimensional convection-diffusion equations with a mixed derivative term.
+The Douglas scheme is first-order consistent and unconditionally stable when applied to two-dimensional convection-diffusion equations with a mixed derivative term.
 See \cite{IntHout2010} for the description of second-order ADI schemes of the same computational complexity (but with a factor increase of at least two).
 Both unconditional stabilities refer to the usual framework of constant coefficients.